Skip to main content

 5. Customers can be created for accounts that require them, such as if you're billing customers.
 You can have multiple accounts, such as both billable and non-billable accounts, associated to a single customer.

 6. Accounts are linked to one or more Jira projects to which they're associated.
 Then the account can be selected when team members log their time.
 A default account can be set for a Jira project to have it automatically selected in its issues.
+The account is not selected for pre-existing issues within the Jira project.

 7. Time is logged to the relevant account by team members.
 They select the account from an Account dropdown in the Jira issue or the Log Time form.
 Only accounts that are linked to a Jira project will appear in this dropdown, including global accounts.